beshu-tech/readonlyrest-docs/elasticsearch.md

 ##### Technical configuration

-There are also pleanty of technical settings which can be useful:
+There are also plenty of technical settings which can be useful:
 * an LDAP server address:
     * single host:
       * `host` (String, required) - LDAP server address